 In 2012 the United States government passed the Helping Expedite and Advance Responsible Tribal Homeownership Act.
 As part of that act American Indian tribes are permitted to lease previously restricted tribal lands for residential, commercial, public, religious, recreational or educational purposes without going through the United States Secretary of the Interior.
-For this project the NAI at Michigan State University will research ways in which the tribes within the twelve state purview of the NCRCRD have used this law.
+The NAI at Michigan State University will research ways in which the tribes within the twelve states purview of the NCRCRD have used this law.

 Funding and Sustaining Local Food Systems in Eight Midwest Communities